Pablo-Aja-Macaya/CRC-ONT16S/README.md

 mamba install snakemake==7.18.2 python==3.8.10 pandas==1.5.0 numpy==1.23.1 colorama matplotlib seaborn
 ```

 The rest of the environments are available at `envs/*.yml`.
-They are all used by `classification_pipeline.smk` at variable definition `CONDA_ENVS` (beginning of script) except `ancombc2.yml`, which is used by `analysis.R`.
+They are all used by `classification_pipeline.smk` at variable definition `CONDA_ENVS` (beginning of script) except `ancombc2.yml`, which is used by `analysis.Rmd`.
 Additionally, an installation of dorado and its models is required for `classification_pipeline.smk`, and is also defined at the beginning of the script.

 ## Input and metadata